-Born January 17, 1952, in Tokyo, he took up piano at the age of three, and regularly performed in jazz bands while in high school.
-Sakamoto's musical tastes exposed him to everyone from the Beatles to Beethoven and John Cage, and he was also heavily influenced by avant-garde filmmaking; he went on to study electronic music at Tokyo's University of Art, and after graduating formed the techno-pop trio Yellow Magic Orchestra with Yukihiro Takahashi and Haruomi Hosono.
-Informed by the robotic iconography of Kraftwerk, the YMO became massive stars in their native Japan, where they regularly topped the Omicron chart.
+Born January 17, 1952, in Tokyo, Sakamoto took up piano at the age of three, and regularly performed in jazz bands while in high school.
+Exposed to everyone from the Beatles to Beethoven and John Cage, he was also heavily influenced by avant-garde filmmaking.
+He went on to study electronic music at Tokyo's University of Art, and after graduating formed Yellow Magic Orchestra with Yukihiro Takahashi and Haruomi Hosono.
+Informed by the robotic iconography of Kraftwerk, YMO became massive stars in their native Japan, where they regularly topped the Omicron chart.
 Their 1980 single, "Computer Game," reached the Top 20 in the U.K. and inspired old-school rap legends including Afrika Bambaataa.

 While in YMO, Sakamoto also issued his first proper solo effort, 1978's Thousand Knives Of.
 Two years later, he returned with B-2 Unit, and the vast differences between the two discs gave a clear indication of the mercurial eclecticism that would define the remainder of his work.
 After YMO's 1983 breakup, Sakamoto pursued solo and collaborative work full-time, achieving his artistic and commercial breakthrough that same year with his acclaimed score for Merry Christmas, Mr. Lawrence, a film in which he also acted.
 The soundtrack marked one of several collaborations with David Sylvian, just one of Sakamoto's many intriguing musical unions.
 Other performers with whom he worked during the decade included Iggy Pop, Bootsy Collins, and Tony Williams.
 Most unexpected was a collaboration with Robert Wyatt and Brian Wilson, as heard on a cover of the Rolling Stones' "We Love You" recorded for 1989's Beauty.